Kingswood, Surrey: Post Industrial Revolution

 Kingswood was until the early 20th century the administrative unit of Kingswood Liberty see Liberty (division), of 1821 acres, a completely detached part of Ewell parish, bounded on the west and north by Banstead, on the east by Chipstead and Gatton, on the south by Reigate.

 Based on the 1841 census, Samuel Lewis writes of Kingswood in 1848 there were 848 inhabitants and, in brief, consisted of 1800 acres of which 400 were woodland and the remainder almost wholly arable.
 Kingswood Warren (house) was built about 1850, see Landmarks.

 In 1838 an ecclesiastical district was formed from a new church costing over £1100 consecrated 14 January 1836 from Kingswood with a portion of Banstead, and a newer church, St. Andrew's, was built in 1848 by Thomas Alcock.
 Malden states in 1911 that the old church in 1911 was used as a parish room and the church was still endowed with a glebe of 31 acres.
 Kingswood Methodist chapel was built by the late H. Fowker however has been converted.

 Kingswood became in 1899 the terminus of a branch of the South Eastern and Chatham Railway, now the Tattenham Corner branch.
 Writing in 1911, Malden states: the neighbourhood which used to be singularly sequestered and rural is fast becoming residential, especially since the opening of the railway.
 But the majority of the new houses are in the part of Banstead included in the ecclesiastical parish of Kingswood, not in the old portion of Ewell.

 Lower Kingswood School was built in 1893 and enlarged in 1903.
 Tadworth and Kingswood School (in Banstead parish) was built in 1875.
 Both are County Council Schools.

 Kingswood is today characterised by housing which is described as arcadian, which implies it is 'spacious and tree-dominated'.

+Kingswood was formerly a liberty and chapelry, in 1866 Kingswood became a separate civil parish, on 1 April 1974 the parish was abolished.
+In 1951 the parish had a population of 3606.